FullStackForger/ifmd-fullstackforger/tech/environment-setup/strider-ci-on-aws-ec2/part-3-continuous-deployment-via-ssh.md

 Go ahead and deploy your project.

 You will see all the output in the deployment console.
-If you want to verify files have been deployed ssh to app server and check `/home/users/strider` directory.
+If you want to verify deployed files manually, ssh to app server and check `/home/users/strider` directory.
 Project build should be there.

 ## What next